viktorvoltz/viktorvoltz/README.md

-- 👋 Hi there, i am a fullstack mobile softwae developer.
+- 👋 Hi there, i am a fullstack mobile software developer.

 - ⛏ I’m interested in mobile and backend web software development, cryptography & the EVM, computer vision, games etc.